mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ## 5. Modifying the Templates

 You can modify the ARM templates directly by following the ARM json syntax.
-By and large, there should be no need to modify the ARM templates except for the _azuredeploy.parameters.json_ which holds all environment and sizing configuration parameters for all Azure services deployed in the Blueprint
+By and large, there should be no need to modify the ARM templates except for the _azuredeploy.parameters.json_

-In some cases you may wish to modify values hardcoded as variables in _azuredeploy.json_ or individual resource templates under the _/tempates_ folder, not exposed as parameters in the _azuredeploy.parameters.json_ template by design.
+In some cases you may wish to modify values hardcoded as variables in _azuredeploy.json_ or individual resource templates under the _/templates_ folder, not exposed as parameters in the _azuredeploy.parameters.json_ template by design.

-+ For example, if may need to change the Redis Cache configuration to enable non-SSL ports, you can navigate to the azuredelploy.json template and modify the following parameters in the json code block below
++ For example, if you need to change the Redis Cache configuration to enable non-SSL ports, you can navigate to the azuredelploy.json template and modify the following parameters in the json code block below
-+ Some values are intentionally hardcoded as variables in _azuredeploy.json_ in order to prevent the end user from modifying those values, to meet the NIST 800-66 security controls, and in other cases, such as the redis cache _max_ values, because they are widely accepted as defaults and do not need end user configuration.

->**Please Note: By changing any security related hard-coded variables in _azuredeploy.json_ or any other individual resource teplates, you will break the NIST 800-66 secure baseline compliance assurance provided in the [NIST 800-66 Security Compliance Matrix](#nist-800-66-security-compliance-matrix) section and the obligation to meet and map any unmet security controls will be transferred on to you, the end user.**

 ``` json
     "enableNonSSLPort": false,